 The first thing I asked myself was, “Why didn’t I read this book sooner?”

-But all jokes aside, it surely would’ve made a HUGE difference to my life if I just read this book earlier!
+But all jokes aside, it surely would’ve made a HUGE difference to my life if I had just read this book earlier!
 Well, better now than never, right?

-Rich Dad Poor Dad Book Review:
+Rich Dad Poor Dad Book Review

-Overall, my thoughts on Rich Dad Poor Dad are very positive because it’s a very inspiring book and I’m the type of person who loves inspiration!
+Overall, my thoughts on Rich Dad Poor Dad are very positive because it’s a very inspiring book, and I’m the type of person who loves inspiration!
 And you know what?
 Sometimes, we just need some inspiration to push us outside of our comfort zones.

 In short, the book may not provide concrete personal finance tips, but it offers motivation and inspiration to get you thinking.